Home Help for families Information & Advice Benefits & money Coronavirus and welfare benefits

 If your child gets the relevant rates of DLA or PIP you may be able to claim Carer’s Allowance if your earnings have stopped or have dropped below £128 per week after deductions.

-The government has changed the Carer's Allowance rules so that a break in caring can be ignored if it is caused by either the disabled person or their carer having Coronavirus symptoms.
-This will remain in place until May 2021.
+The government has changed the Carer’s Allowance rules so that a break in caring can be ignored if it is caused by either the disabled person or their carer having Coronavirus symptoms.
+This will remain in place until the end of August 2021.

 Alongside this the Department for Work and Pensions have said that emotional support, such as that provided by telephone or social media, will count as care in assessing if a carer is providing at least 35 hours per week care.
 This is likely to help those carers who don’t share a household with the person that they look after and who may have reduced physical contact during the current outbreak.
 The Scottish government have confirmed that this also applies to carer’s allowance claims in Scotland.